saturnlighting/literature-review/README.md

 > OR “ROAD LIGHT*” OR ”ROAD ILLUMINATION” OR ”STREET LIGHT*” OR “STREET
 > LAMP*” OR ”LAMP POST*” OR “LIGHT POST*” OR ”LIGHT POLE*”)

-This search strategy resulted in 1227 records.
-Based on the examination of titles, abstract, and then full papers 77 studies were selected.
+This search resulted in 1227 records.
+After screening abstracts and full text, TBC studies were selected.

-Second, we used a snowballing technique to include papers cited in the previous papers found.
-From this search we included x other papers.
+Second, we checked all the references from the studies selected (i.e. snowball technique), and after screening their abstracts and full texts, TBC additional papers were selected.
+In total, TBC were reviewed.
 A flow chart of included studies is shown in Figure 1.

 <!-- Papers we could not access: -->
 <!-- - A CONTROVERSIAL HISTORY OF PEDESTRIAN SPACE LIGHTING IN MOSCOW. -->